-It was in law school that Joseph Traub was first inspired to work on behalf of catastrophically injured laborers, helping represent them in claims against the manufacturers of the defective industrial machines that caused their injuries.
-Since graduating, cum laude, from Temple University Beasley School of Law, his professional work has expanded to representing people catastrophically injured by defective industrial and consumer products, unsafe construction practices, dangerous driving and serious medical errors.
-For example, he has represented a man thrown from a scissor lift with poor lateral stability, a woman whose arm was pulled into a commercial ironing roller, a family struck by a drunk driver, and a man whose throat cancer was missed by a pathologist.
-His work has helped provide financial relief, as well as a sense of justice and resolution, to victims and their families while also encouraging safer products and medical practices.
+Joseph Traub has dedicated his career to obtaining justice for people injured or killed by others’ wrongdoing.
+Mr. Traub has had the great privilege and responsibility of representing people catastrophically injured by defective industrial and consumer products, unsafe construction practices, dangerous driving and serious medical errors.
+For example, he has helped to secure significant recoveries for a man thrown from a scissor lift with poor lateral stability, a woman whose arm was pulled into a commercial ironing roller that lacked a guard over its pinch point, a family struck by a drunk driver, and a man whose throat cancer was missed by a pathologist.
+His work has helped provide financial relief, as well as a sense of resolution, to victims and their families, while also pressing corporate defendants to adopt safer products and medical practices.

 - Car Accidents

 - Construction Accidents

 - Professional Malpractice

 - Pennsylvania Association for Justice, Amicus Curiae Committee

 - Temple University Beasley School of Law, 1997

 Preliminary Objections to Corporate Negligence Claims: Re-Reading Scampone